Creepy crawlies! Ughhh!

 However, it’s best to keep these plants in containers or hanging baskets in the patio because this way, you can keep your entertainment areas free from mosquitoes.

-If you love growing herbs and flowers for not just their appearance, but also for the beneficial properties, then you should keep a spot for geraniums.
-It can repel a variety of insects, and geranium also has been a popular ingredient in a ton of natural over-the-counter mosquito repellant sprays.
+If you love growing herbs and flowers for not just their appearance, but also for their beneficial properties, then you should keep a spot for geraniums.
+It can repel flies, mosquitos and a variety of insects, and geranium also has been a popular ingredient in a ton of natural over-the-counter mosquito repellant sprays.

 When you grow this flowering plant in the garden, you can enjoy your garden both in the morning and evening.
 These plants grow fast, and they like sunny, dry climates, which is also the right time to harvest new crops.
-The lemon-like fragrance from this flower can repel many typical pests such as beetles, slugs, snails, etc. that can damage plants.
+The lemon-like fragrance from this flower can repel flies, beetles, slugs, snails, etc. which can damage plants.

 This is why geranium is often used as a companion plant for many fruits and vegetables, including tomatoes and cabbage.